rmateu/kb/docs/Coffee Recipes.md

 It should take 4 to 6 minutes

 Using the aeropress filter the drip takes too long.
-Going to test with a regular filter
+Going to test with a regular filter.

+This recipe is not working for me.
+Latest test with regular filter didn't work too great.

 [apo]: https://www.youtube.com/watch?v=FfHmh4bGLmw